Creating Tracy Extensions

 });

-The function is called twice, first the exception itself is passed in the $e parameter and the returned panel is rendered at the beginning of the page.
-If nothing is returned, the panel is not rendered.
-Then it is called with the null parameter and the returned panel is rendered below the callstack.
+The function is called twice.
+First, the exception itself is passed in the $e parameter (if an exception occurred), and the returned panel is rendered at the beginning of the page.
+If it returns null or an empty array, the panel is not rendered.
+Then, it is called with $e = null, and the returned panel is rendered below the call stack.
 If the function returns 'bottom' => true in the array, the panel is rendered at the very bottom.